willwin4sure/vault/📉Macroeconomics/The Labor Market.md

 ## Price Determination

-The prices set by firms depend on their costs, which in turn depends on their ==production function==, which we will simply to
+The prices set by firms depend on their costs, which in turn depends on their ==production function==, which we will simplify to
 $$
 Y=AN.
 $$